NSombekke/Logic-LLM/improved_blogpost.md

 *example*
 - Rens: ...
 - Roos: ...
-- Niels: ...
+- Niels: Implemented the code for Llama models and LTL, acquired all results.
-- Sacha: Implemeted LTL, dataset creation, revised the blogpost.
+- Sacha: Implemented LTL, dataset creation, revised the blogpost.
 - AnneLouise: Researched the implementation of LTL, added two test sets for LTL.

 ## Bibliography